ipfs/ipfs-blog/src/_blog/2023-01-community-calendar.md

 ## Events for everyone

-The versatility of IPFS attracts a variety of community members such as application developers, low-level protocol developers, service providers, and artists and creatives.
+The versatility of IPFS attracts a variety of community members such as application developers, game developers, low-level protocol developers, service providers, and artists and creatives.

 The community calendar should serve as the event hub for all these different groups.
 We already have events covering a wide spectrum of levels and areas of interest to cater to both newcomers and long standing members of the community: